Last Updated on Samuel Franklinby

 Independent (Yes Man) New Vegas Ending

-The independent ending of New Vegas is centred around the character Yes Man who is a securitron robot that players meet during their Fallout New Vegas campaign.
-Playing the role of an assistant and adviser to Benny this AI has a wealth of personality and is capable of helping the Courier obtain independence for New Vegas.
+This Fallout New Vegas ending is centred around the character Yes Man who is a securitron robot that players meet during their Fallout New Vegas campaign.
+Playing the role of an assistant and adviser to Benny this AI has a wealth of personality and is capable of helping the Courier obtain the Fallout New Vegas independent ending.
 This primarily involves overthrowing the rule of Mr. House and taking control of his army of securitrons which was originally Benny’s plan although Yes Man allows for the Courier to step into Benny’s shoes for the plan instead.
-While Yes Man has origins as a simple securitron robot as part of the fleet that Mr. House owns and operates he is significantly reprogrammed by Benny with the aid of the Followers of the Apocalypse after pulse grenade event leaves him damage.
+While Yes Man has origins as a simple securitron robot as part of the fleet that Mr. House owns and operates he has been significantly reprogrammed by Benny with the aid of the Followers of the Apocalypse after a pulse grenade event leaves him damaged.
 The main element of this as his character name implies is that Yes Man is not capable of not obeying an order and is unable to withhold information when asked.

-Potential notable impacts of selecting the Yes Man independent New Vegas ending are included below, the majority of these depend on your actions in other key quests:
+Potential notable impacts of selecting the Yes Man ending are included below, the majority of these depend on your actions in other key quests:

 - After pushing the Legion and NCR from the strategic Hoover Dam New Vegas is free from both factions.
 If the player upgrades the securitron army during the Wild Card: You and What Army? quest the takeover of The Strip is significantly less chaotic and results in less loss of life.